zebrunner/carina/docs/advanced/driver.md

 * **getDriver(String name, DesiredCapabilities capabilities).**

-In this case we will use our custom capabilities.
+In this case we need to use our custom capabilities.
 There are two ways:

 1. Use Carina's capabilities templates for different browsers.
 2. Describe DesiredCapabilities inside your program javaTest.class.